giovanni-venturelli/jvx-multiselect-enhanced/README.md

 ```
 The user can use the properties `itemText` and `itemValue` to prevent the need for the mapping (being in the example above `itemText = 'title'` and `itemValue = 'id'`).
 #### Search
 When the user searches for a term, the property `searchInput` is updated with the searched value.
-Its value is then copied in the property `name` of the object of the search parameters.
+Its value is then copied in the property `search` of the object of the search parameters.
 #### Pagination
 The property `pagination` is structured by default as follows:
 ```javascript